Kanishkathenerd/kani-algo/README.md

 ## Project goal:

-Profitable stocks and crypto trading involves a lot of know how and experience in Technical Analysis.
-However, the fundamentals behind technical analysis techniques, tools, resources and effective strategies can be complex to grasp, understand and even expensive to access.
+The fundamentals behind technical analysis techniques, tools, resources and effective strategies can be complex to grasp, understand and even expensive to access.
+As such this program uses 3 simple indicators found in the analysis of stocks, and attemps to utilize it in Crypto, Commodities, and of course Stocks to help investors make an informed decision.